Root Canal Treatment

-Local anesthesia (eg, lidocaine) will be used.
+Local anesthesia will be used.
 The dentist will numb the area in your mouth.
 The anesthesia will be given as an injection.

 Description of the Procedure

-At this point, the dentist may insert a temporary filling.
+At this point, a temporary filling may be inserted.
 This filling will protect the tooth.
-The procedure may be done within one visit or at multiple appointments.
+The procedure may be done within 1 visit or at multiple appointments.
 This depends on the condition of the tooth.
 Lastly, the canal will be dried, sterilized, and filled with a rubbery material.
 This material will prevent recontamination.

 Immediately After Procedure